 Gilt is a members-only fashion shopping destination that gives followers big savings on retail brands.
 We rate Gilt for its Instagram feed which is pretty much perfection.
 Faultless flat-lays and fantastic use of filters are what first caught our attention, but we most love that the posts are fully shoppable.
 Anything available for purchase is tagged with #LinkinBio, and that link takes you through to a tap-to-buy page where you can shop by Instagram photo.
 This is not only convenient for the shopper, it’s value for money for Gilt too, costing far less than click-to-shop ads

-Could do better: Gilt use Olapic to create their shoppable feeds, but there are cheaper alternatives out there.
-In addition, whilst there was some evidence of Gilt using influencers to widen its reach, there was very little UGC coming from actual customers.
+Could do better: Gilt use Olapic to create its shoppable feeds, but there are cheaper alternatives out there.
+In addition, while there was some evidence of Gilt using influencers to widen its reach, there was very little UGC coming from actual customers.
 We’d love to see more of that.

-Top marks for Screwfix for their tone of voice on social which is oh so target market – witty and laddish without being vulgar or boorish.
-They absolutely get what their audience loves, and hates, and bring the content right back to them.
-Content also cleverly relates to what they sell without being about what they sell – thus avoiding Product Catalogue Syndrome, something which afflicts many retailers on social.
-They have crossed the t’s and dotted the I’s on their about us section too, and have an excellent response time.
+Top marks for Screwfix for its tone of voice on social which is oh so target market – witty and laddish without being vulgar or boorish.
+It absolutely get what its audience loves, and hates, and bring the content right back to them.
+Content also cleverly relates to what it sells without being about what they sell – thus avoiding Product Catalogue Syndrome, something which afflicts many retailers on social.
+It has crossed the t’s and dotted the i’s on the about us section too, and has an excellent response time.

 Could do better: Content is great for engagement, but not so great at traffic driving.
 We can only assume that a brand doing this well on its BAU content has a first-class traffic driving strategy through dark posts that we can’t see.
-If not, they need to – and they can find out how by reading the Reach to Revenue post on our Reading Room.
+If not, it needs to – and it can find out how by reading the Reach to Revenue post on our Reading Room.
 More video and moving assets would help the brand to stand out in busy newsfeeds too.

 8. Hungry Horse